rcookie777/pizza-api/README.md

 # Restaurant Popular Times API

 A FastAPI service that provides access to restaurant popular times data stored in Supabase.
-This API allows you to query historical data, get the latest information, and view statistics for restaurants around the Pentagon area.
+This API allows you to query historical data, get the latest information, and view statistics for restaurants around the Arlington area.

-## 🍕 Pentagon Pizza Index
+## 🍕 Pizza Index

-The API now includes a **Pentagon Pizza Index** that aggregates real-time data from 5 major pizza establishments around the Pentagon:
+The API now includes a **Pizza Index** that aggregates real-time data from 5 major pizza establishments around Arlington:

 - **Extreme Pizza** - 1419 S Fern St, Arlington, VA 22202
 - **Colony Grill** - 2800 Clarendon Blvd, Arlington, VA 22201